alessandrocandolini/haskell-playground/chap2/README.md

 6. More PBT on all these function properties (an exercise in looking for stronger properties and stronger specifications)
 7. Preview of what's next: lifting a function to a context and the Functor type class (but we have not discussed type classes yet, so this is just a preview of the directon we want to take)

-## Parametrized ADTs
+## Polymorphic ADTs

-In the first chapter we have seen how to construct simple ADTs, for example purely additive ADTS
+In the first chapter we have seen how to construct arbitrary *monomorphic algebraic data types* (ie, ADTs), eg *additive* ADTs like
 ```
 data Spin = Up | Down
 data Colour = Red | Green | Blue